Ipotrick/Daxa/wiki/Features.md

 - This can be done very efficiently, daxa does not cache or lazy create anything for this behind the users back, as vulkan 1.3 has a feature mapping directly to this interface.
 - This drastically simplifies rendering and removes a lot of object coupling.
 Pipelines are completely decoupled of framebuffers or renderpass objects.

-## Powerful CommandEncoders:
+## Powerful CommandRecorders:
 - The vulkan command pool is abstracted.
 Daxa maintains a pool pool inside each device.
-- CommandEncoders make command buffers and command pools easier to use and much safer per design.
+- CommandRecorders make command buffers and command pools easier to use and much safer per design.
-- Each encoder is a pool + buffer.
+- Each recorder is a pool + buffer.
 Command buffer can be completed at any time, a new command buffer is used with the same pool after completing current commands.
 - PipelineBarrier api is made more ergonomic:
-  - CommandEncoder does not take arrays of memory barriers and image memory barriers, it takes them individually.
+  - CommandRecorder does not take arrays of memory barriers and image memory barriers, it takes them individually.
   - As long as only pipeline barrier commands are recorded in sequence, they will be batched into arrays.
   - As soon as a non-pipeline barrier command is recorded, all memory barriers are recorded to the command buffer.
   - This effectively is mostly syntax suggar, but can be quite nice to reduce vulkan api calls if the barrier insertion is segmented into multiple functions.
-- As mentioned above in the lifetime section, CommandEncoders can record a list of shader resources to destroy after the command list has finished execution on the gpu.
+- As mentioned above in the lifetime section, CommandRecorders can record a list of shader resources to destroy after the command list has finished execution on the gpu.
-- CommandEncoder changes type in renderpasses to ensure correct command use by static typesafety!
+- CommandRecorder changes type in renderpasses to ensure correct command use by static typesafety!
-- CommandEncoders have a convenience function to defer the destruction of a shader resource until after the command list has finished execution on the gpu.
+- CommandRecorders have a convenience function to defer the destruction of a shader resource until after the command list has finished execution on the gpu.
   - Very helpful to destroy things like staging or scratch buffers.
   - Nessecary as it is not legal to destroy objects that are used in commands that are not yet submitted to the gpu.